alex-alina/habit-hop-client/README.md

 ## HabitHop - Description

-This is the client side of a responsive, full stack app where users can set goals and add habits they want to build or drop in order to achieve their goals.
+This is the client side of a responsive, tested, full stack app where users can set goals and add habits they want to build or drop in order to achieve their goals.

 The app has a signup and a login page and users have to make an account in order to use it.